anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 consuming networking resources in Kubernetes, including:

--  The Default Cluster Network can be installed and managed by config files, Kubernetes API Server (e.g. Custom Resource Definitions) or a combination of the two.
+-  The Default Cluster Network can be installed and managed by config files, Kubernetes API Server (e.g., Custom Resource Definitions) or a combination of the two.
--  Additional networking management plane (e.g. CNI multiplexer/meta-plugin or
+-  Additional networking management plane (e.g., CNI multiplexer/meta-plugin or
    federated networking manager) can be installed and managed by config files, Kubernetes API Server (e.g. Custom Resource Definitions) or a combination of the two.
 -  The connecting of Pods to the Default Cluster Network is handled by the Default CNI Plugin (Cluster Network).
--  The connecting of Pods to the additional networks is handled by the additional networking management plane through the Kubernetes API (e.g. Custom Resource Definitions, Device Plugin API).
+-  The connecting of Pods to the additional networks is handled by the additional networking management plane through the Kubernetes API (e.g., Custom Resource Definitions, Device Plugin API).
--  Configuration of these additional network connections to Pods (i.e. provision of an IP address to a Pod) can either be managed through the Kubernetes API (e.g.
+-  Configuration of these additional network connections to Pods (i.e., provision of an IP address to a Pod) can either be managed through the Kubernetes API (e.g.
-   Custom Resource Definitions) or an external management plane (e.g. dynamic address assignment from a VPN server).
+   Custom Resource Definitions) or an external management plane (e.g., dynamic address assignment from a VPN server).

 There are several types of low latency and high throughput networks required by